Fungal Skin Problems

 Fungal skin infections usually start off with "a bit of dandruff" on your guinea's skin.
 If the hair is gently tugged, it will come out easily and will have dry, flaky skin on the end.
 This is the stage at which to catch the problem and start treating it before it gets any worse.

-So, catch that "bit of dandruff" early and treat it promptly before you end up with what could be a potentially fatal situation.
+So, catch that "bit of dandruff" early, and treat it promptly before you end up with what could be a potentially fatal situation if the guinea starts fitting.

 If your guinea has a very stubborn fungal infection, there are anti-fungal dips available from your Vet.
-These are Imaverol and Mycophyte, but do be aware that they are very harsh on the skin.
+Please be aware that they are quite harsh on the skin.
 For systemic fungal infections, your guinea may need a course of Itrafungol.
-Again, see your Vet for treatment.
+Again, see your Vet for diagnosis and treatment.